Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-Peakhurst suburb has a median taxpayer income of $46,660 and an average income of $61,820 based on latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is lower than the national average, with Greater Sydney's median income at $60,817 and average income at $83,003.
-By September 2025, estimated incomes would be approximately $50,794 (median) and $67,297 (average), considering an 8.86% increase since financial year 2023 as per Wage Price Index growth.
-Census data indicates that household, family, and personal incomes in Peakhurst are modest, ranking between the 44th and 55th percentiles.
-Income analysis shows that 29.5% of the population (3,696 individuals) fall within the $1,500 - $2,999 income range, similar to the metropolitan region where 30.9% occupy this range.
-High housing costs consume 18.8% of income, but strong earnings place disposable income at the 52nd percentile.
+The suburb of Peakhurst had a median taxpayer income of $46,660 and an average income of $61,820 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
+This is lower than the national average, with Greater Sydney's median income being $60,817 and average income being $83,003.
+By September 2025, based on an 8.86% Wage Price Index growth since financial year 2023, estimated incomes would be approximately $50,794 (median) and $67,297 (average).
+Census data indicates that household, family, and personal incomes in Peakhurst rank modestly, between the 44th and 55th percentiles.
+Income analysis shows that 29.5% of Peakhurst's population (3,703 individuals) fall within the $1,500 - 2,999 income range, similar to the metropolitan region where 30.9% occupy this range.
+High housing costs consume 18.8% of income in Peakhurst, but strong earnings place disposable income at the 52nd percentile.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income